Rathbone Ethical Bond

 Rathbones Stewardship team

-The Rathbones Group Stewardship team is led by Matt Crossman and comprises:
+The Rathbones Group Stewardship team is led by Matt Crossman (Stewardship Director) and comprises:

-- Philippa Bliss – ESG & Stewardship Analyst
+- Kazuki Shaw - ESG & Stewardship Analyst

 In addition to this, Jenny Foster is an Engagement Analyst for Rathbones Asset Management, working with all of the fund managers to deliver Rathbone Asset Management's engagement strategy and lead direct engagements with companies.